climatepolicyradar/geocode/README.md

-# Running geocoding on Climate Policy Radar data.
+# Running geocoding on Climate Policy Radar data

-This script uses [Refined](https://github.com/amazon-science/ReFinED) to perform fine-grained entity detection and linking to Wikipedia on the Climate Policy Radar dataset.
-It also demonstrates some sensible ways to work with CPR data.
+This code uses [Refined](https://github.com/amazon-science/ReFinED) to perform fine-grained entity detection and linking to Wikipedia on the Climate Policy Radar dataset.

-I chose Wikipedia as it gives you the option to use Wikidata to geocode non-human-settlement entities (such as forests, lakes, rivers etc) which are not included in normal geocoding solutions.
-I thought this might be especially useful for Brazil!
+Using Wikipedia as gives you the option to use Wikidata to geocode non-human-settlement entities (such as forests, lakes, rivers etc).
 But, if you just want to geocode cities and regions, jump straight to [Using spaCy + geopy to extract only human settlements](#using-spacy--geopy-to-extract-only-human-settlements-eg-cities-regions)

+## Prerequisites

+This repo uses `poetry` for dependency management.
+Run:

+- `poetry install`
+- `poetry run python find_entities_refined.py --help`

+This project uses our open data.
+Run `git clone https://huggingface.co/datasets/ClimatePolicyRadar/all-document-text-data` and use the local directory it's cloned to to interact with this code.

 ## Running the parser

-The code is in `find_entities_refined.py` and dependencies are managed using `poetry`.
-Run `poetry install && poetry run python find_entities_refined.py --help` to get started.

 RefinED is quite an old library (but the open source community has not been blessed with a better alternative since, as far as we know).
 This means: